polyominal/mini-lsm-own/mini-lsm-book/src/week1-01-memtable.md

 ## Test Your Understanding

 * Why doesn't the memtable provide a `delete` API?
+  * we do tombstones
 * Does it make sense for the memtable to store all write operations instead of only the latest version of a key?
 For example, the user puts a->1, a->2, and a->3 into the same memtable.
+  * depends on the underlying data structure; `SkipMap` naturally overwrites on duplicated keys
 * Is it possible to use other data structures as the memtable in LSM?
 What are the pros/cons of using the skiplist?
+  * B+Trees maybe: better cache locality; but Rust's `BTreeMap` requires exclusive borrows for writes
+  * skiplist pros: lock-free concurrent reads/writes
+  * skiplist cons: poor cache locality, memory overhead?
 * Why do we need a combination of `state` and `state_lock`?
 Can we only use `state.read()` and `state.write()`?
+  * this supports copy-on-write pattern
+  * `state` allow many readers to get a view of the table cheaply
+  * `state_lock` serializes (?) modifications
+  * @skyzh: **consider the case that both flush and compaction gets an initial snapshot and generates a snapshot after manipulating the levels structure, one of the changes would be lost if there's no state lock protecting the serialization order of the state modifications**
 * Why does the order to store and to probe the memtables matter?
 If a key appears in multiple memtables, which version should you return to the user?
+  * you need newest-to-oldest order to get correct values
 * Is the memory layout of the memtable efficient / does it have good data locality?
 (Think of how `Byte` is implemented and stored in the skiplist...)
 What are the possible optimizations to make the memtable more efficient?
+  * not great with `Byte` and skiplist
+  * skiplist in particular is backed by node structure with forward pointers, which causes pointer chasing
 * So we are using `parking_lot` locks in this course.
 Is its read-write lock a fair lock?
 What might happen to the readers trying to acquire the lock if there is one writer waiting for existing readers to stop?
+  * it's not fair
+  * from [this](https://docs.rs/parking_lot/latest/parking_lot/type.RwLock.html), readers trying to acquire the lock will block even if the lock is unlocked when there are writers waiting to acquire the lock
 * After freezing the memtable, is it possible that some threads still hold the old LSM state and wrote into these immutable memtables?
 How does your solution prevent it from happening?
+  * it's possible, and current solution hasn't prevent it from happening :clown:
+  * possible fix: check `id` after re-fetching the table
 * There are several places that you might first acquire a read lock on state, then drop it and acquire a write lock (these two operations might be in different functions but they happened sequentially due to one function calls the other).
 How does it differ from directly upgrading the read lock to a write lock?
 Is it necessary to upgrade instead of acquiring and dropping and what is the cost of doing the upgrade?
+  * TODO

 We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.